Shankara (raga)

 Shankara is a raga in Hindustani classical music.
+There is a Carnatic Tillana in this Raga composed by Dr. T. V. Gopalakrishnan.

 Origin

 The raga emerges from Bilaval thaat.

 Technical description

 The raga is of audav-shadav nature, i.e., it has five swaras (notes) in the arohana (ascent) and six in the avarohana (descent).
 All the swaras are used are shudhha swaras, no komal swara is used.
 It is an Uttaranga pradhan raga, with the higher notes on the saptak (octave) being used more frequently.